 The NWIC Athletics department offers men's and women's basketball, women's volleyball, and a variety of other events and team-building exercises to students who have an interest in playing competitive sports.
 The team travels all over the country while maintaining academic standards that prepare students for life beyond college.

-Volleyball occurs from August through October.
 Basketball season is from September through March.